-Here are just three reasons why your back office administration function is crucial to get right if you want to grow:
+Here are 3 reasons why your back office administration function is crucial to get right if you want to grow:

-- It usually doesn’t take many hours to recommend the best lending solution, but it takes many hours to process the loan.
-Usually around 14 hours, to be exact.
+- It usually doesn’t take many hours to recommend the best funding solution, but it takes many hours to process the loan.
+Around 20 hours, in fact.
 So if you’re not efficient in processing, your time can easily get sucked away from sales, strategy or service.

 - The loan submission, approval and settlement process is a BIG part of the client experience, and it’s one that most clients don’t enjoy.
-There’s a lot of paperwork, complexity and waiting periods.
+There’s a lot of documents, complexity and waiting.
 There may also be deadlines and stress.
 So if your loan process isn’t sharp, you run the risk of frustrating and angering clients.

 - Loan processing is a function that a broker can employ other team members to do.
 This frees up the broker to focus on what they do best.
-In a word, getting this function right offers you LEVERAGE.
+In other words, getting this function right offers you LEVERAGE.

 The Ideal Mortgage Broker Loan Process

 What does the ideal residential home loan process look like?
-We’ve given a huge amount of thought to this question, and as a result have come up with the following “ideal” loan process.
+We’ve given a huge amount of thought to this question, and as a result have come up with the following “best practice” loan process.